-From the BioRAFT homepage, expand the left side menu to view information relevant to your lab

-Click the "ChemTracker" tab to view your lab's chemical inventory.
+From the BioRAFT homepage, expand the left side menu to view information relevant to your lab.
+Click the "ChemTracker" dropdown menu on the left side of the BioRAFT page to view your lab's chemical inventory.

 This page displays every chemical container in your lab's inventory.
+Upon opening the page, you are brought to the "Filters" widget where search filters are displayed on screen.

-You can search for a specific record by clicking in Container ID and scanning or typing a barcode number.
+You can search for a specific record by clicking in Container IDs field and scanning or typing a barcode number.
+To access this field, click on the "Show Advanced Filters" button.